pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Copying Foreground and Background Color into gDoc from macOS Terminal mostly works.
-Copying from gShell or replIt copies the Characters well, but loses all the Color.
+Copying from gCloud Shell or replIt copies the Characters well, but loses all the Color.
 Copying Reverse Color even from macOS Terminal loses that part of the Color

 To save our Drawings entirely inside the Terminal,